 The stack of paperwork for sellers is typically much smaller than the stack for buyers and usually doesn’t take too long to complete.

-** While most people know exactly what to expect by the time they reach the closing table, we are still available by email or phone on the day of your closing should you have any questions.
-We're usually aware of your closing time and keep an eye out for any last minute items.
+If you’ve sold a property before, you probably know exactly what to expect by the time you reach the closing table.
+Nevertheless, we are still available by email or phone on the day of your closing should you have any questions.
+We’re usually aware of your closing time and will keep an eye out for any last minute items.

 In the post-closing stage, you’ve signed paperwork, left a set of keys with title, you’re completely moved out of the property, and you’re just waiting for the buyers to sign their paperwork and their lender to wire funds to title, and then for title to wire your portion of closing proceeds to you.